 The Pixel 4’s face unlock procedure gives you the option to unlock the phone and stay on the lock screen until you swipe up upon successful authentication.
-Unlocking without going straight to the home screen gives a more iPhone-esque lock screen experience, as the phone can hide notification content until it’s recognized your face (though the Pixel 4 doesn’t yet have an attentive eye requirement as the iPhone does).
-Then you simply swipe the screen to enter the phone.
+Unlocking without going straight to the home screen gives a more iPhone-esque lock screen experience, as the phone can hide notification content until it’s recognized your face.
+Then, you simply swipe the screen to enter the phone.
 By default, the phone will automatically bypass the lock screen and go straight to the home screen.

 Google Assistant has always shown a strong proclivity for conversation and recognizing natural speech.
 One of the best features to help showcase this is Continued Conversation.
 When enabled, this feature keeps the Google Assistant listening for further speech after an initial query or command is made.
 Although this has been an option for smart speakers for some time, this is the introduction of this feature on a smartphone.

-No matter which color Pixel 4 you have, the Dark theme can be a great visual complement and it’s much easier on the eyes, especially at night.
-Dark themes in Android have been around for a bit on other manufacturer devices, but it’s now built into Android 10.
+No matter which color Pixel 4 you have, the Dark theme can be a great visual complement, and it’s much easier on the eyes, especially at night.
+Dark themes in Android have been around for a bit on other manufacturer devices, but it has been built into Pixel devices since Android 10.
 It can help save you a little bit of battery life, too.

-To see these songs on the lock screen, go to Settings > Sound > Now Playing and toggle on Show on lock screen.
+To see these songs on the lock screen, go to Settings > Sound > Advanced > Now Playing and toggle on Show on Lock Screen.
 On the same screen, you can view the master log under Now Playing History.

 Live Caption is another feature that leverages Google’s strong artificial intelligence prowess to caption audio messages and videos for those times when listening isn’t an option.
-A great feature for those who are deaf, hard of hearing, or simply can’t listen at the moment, Live Caption works across all apps except for phone calls and video chats.
+Live Caption works across all apps except for phone calls and video chats.
 You can even mask profanity and enable sound labeling for things like laughter.
-Right now the feature works in English only, but more languages are coming soon, as is support for the Pixel 3 line and other Android 10 devices.
+Right now, the feature works in English only, but more languages are coming soon, as is support for the Pixel 3 line and other Android 10 and 11 devices.